 Is it possible to talk to Miles or his family?

-Due to the exceptionally high interest in Miles’ wish to be Batkid, we have received a significant number of interview requests.
-We are truly awestruck by the response to Miles' wish from the people of San Francisco (and beyond) and the media.
-It was an exhilarating day for Miles and his family, but they are ready to spend their time out of the limelight for a while.
-For that reason, we ask that you submit any requests for an interview in writing to email@example.com.
+Due to the exceptionally high media interest in Miles’ wish, we received a significant number of interview requests immediately following his wish.
+We were truly awestruck by the response to Miles' wish from the people of San Francisco (and beyond) and the media.
+It was an exhilarating day for Miles and his family, but they would like to remain out of the limelight.
+We appreciate your understanding.

 Is it possible to talk to a staff person, Batman, etc?